QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

         return K

-Note the lack of any root-finding algorithm
+Note the lack of any root-finding algorithm.

 We'll also run our original implementation, which uses an exogenous grid and requires root-finding, so we can perform some comparisons